-Service accounts have been a common attack vector for network breaches as their passwords are not changed for years at a time and are known by many people, even ex-employees.
+Service accounts are a common attack vector for network breaches as their passwords are not changed for years at a time and are known to many people, even ex-employees.

 Often teams are unaware of all the places their service accounts are being used.
-For example, a typical domain account (service account) may be used on several machines for the identity of different tasks or services.
-An admin, not knowing all the places that use those credentials, may be wary of inadvertently causing service outages.
-So service account passwords are frequently left unchanged.
+A typical domain account (service account) may be used on several machines for the identity of different tasks or services.
+An IT admin, not knowing all the places that use those credentials, may be wary of inadvertently causing service outages.
+So service account passwords are frequently left unchanged!

-Using Secret Server’s Manage Service Accounts feature admins may automatically change service account passwords on a configurable schedule.
+Secret Server has a feature called Manage Service Accounts which enables IT Admins to automatically change service account passwords on a configurable schedule.

 Using discovery capabilities Secret Server will scan your network, locate where a service account is being used and update all the Windows services, Windows Scheduled Tasks, configuration files (.config, .ini, etc.), COM+ Applications, and IIS App Pools using that service account when the password is changed.